Quarterly Report: The Promising, the Disappointing and the Enraging

-Here are my top-3 videos from the second quarter of the season:
+Here are my top-3 videos from the season so far:

 Poll of the Quarter: